AzureDevOpsHelper/PermissionHelper/README.md

 - Wire up inheritance chains
 - Investigate feasability of per project runs (though we may still have to pull full Identities, groups etc for this to work.)
 - Configurable or adaptable Thread pool sizes for best experience.
+- piggy back on tf.exe to look at converting Workspace ids to names.... this will be inefficient and should likely be opt in/out via config.

+### Note
+There is no API exposed that can convert the Workspace ID to a Workspace name for TFVC Items.
+This is due to the fact that TFVC is Feature Complete and no additional work will be done on this are aof the product.
+If you find that you need to gather more information about a TFVC Workspace you can use the ID and name interchangably in the TF.exe commands and you should be able to get details from there.

+There is a "group" that is formatted as: "[\<orgname\>]\DirectoryServiceAddMember-\<TenantName\>-Group" You may see permissions for this group if you are an Owner/PCA but there is no API to decode this from the ID to the above name.
+If you have 1 Guid that is not converted to a friendly name in your results this is likely the reason.
+This group should not be used or even seen in day to day operations, do not modify this groups permissions.